Des van Rooyen: Political career

+African National Congress

 Van Rooyen served as an operative and soldier of the African National Congress's paramilitary force, Umkhonto we Sizwe (MK), which was integrated into the South African National Defence Force by 1994.
 Van Rooyen has also held various leadership positions in labour and student organisations such as the COSAS, Khutsong Student Congress, United Democratic Front and National Union of Mineworkers.

 Van Rooyen also held a number of leadership positions in the ANC from 1994 to 2007, during which he was elected as mayor of Merafong City Local Municipality in the central Gauteng province.
 He has been a National Assembly member since 2009 for Westville Westonaria City.
-Van Rooyen was the party whip at the National assembly from 2009 to 2014 and the Whip on the Standing Committee on Finance and of the Economic Transformation Cluster of the National Assembly from 2014 to 2015.
+Van Rooyen was the party whip in the National Assembly from 2009 to 2014 and the Whip on the Standing Committee on Finance and of the Economic Transformation Cluster of the National Assembly from 2014 to 2015.

+Cabinet roles

 Van Rooyen was appointed the Minister of Finance by President Jacob Zuma on 9 December 2015 after the removal of Nhlanhla Nene from the position.
-Van Rooyen was sworn in the next day, beginning his time in office.
-The markets reacted extremely negatively to his appointment as the South African rand dropped as much as 5.4 percent against the dollar in a single day.
+Van Rooyen was sworn into office the following day.
+The markets reacted negatively to his appointment as the South African rand dropped as much as 5.4 percent against the dollar in a single day.
 President Jacob Zuma reversed his decision late on 13 December 2015 when he announced that Van Rooyen would switch positions with then Minister of Cooperative Governance and Traditional Affairs, Pravin Gordhan.
 Van Rooyen and Gordhan took their new positions the next day without swearing in ceremonies as they were both already ministers in the government.

 Van Rooyen's four-day tenure as Minister of Finance earned him the nickname "Weekend Special" in South African media.

+uMkhonto we Sizwe Party

+Van Rooyen joined the uMkhonto we Sizwe (MK) party in 2024, and represents the party in the National Assembly of South Africa.

+On 4 November 2025, he was named MK's chief whip in Parliament, but his appointment was reversed by Jacob Zuma the following day, leading local media to draw parallels with his short tenure as Finance Minister.

 Education

-Van Rooyen attended high school at Badirile High in Khutsong, Carletonville.
-There, he led the student body in a youth movement, which led him to be detained several times before he fled South Africa.
-He also has a MSc in Finance (Economic Policy) from the School of Oriental and African Studies of the University of London (2014) and a master's degree in Public Development and Management from the University of the Witwatersrand (2009).
+Van Rooyen attended high school at Badirile High in Khutsong, Carletonville, where he led the student body in a youth movement.
+He was detained several times before he fled South Africa.

+Van Rooyen earned an MSc in Finance (Economic Policy) from the School of Oriental and African Studies of the University of London (2014) and a master's degree in Public Development and Management from the University of the Witwatersrand (2009).
 He also holds a certificate in investment analysis and portfolio management from UNISA, as well as several other qualifications including Diplomas in Business Management, Municipal Governance, Councillor Development, Municipal Finance, and Economic & Public Finance.